How to Transition Your SaaS to HTTPS with SSL

 Step 4: Test Your HTTPS Implementation

-Step 5: Update Your SaaS Platform’s SEO Settings
+Step 5: Update Your SEO Settings

 - Update Your Sitemap: Generate a new sitemap with HTTPS URLs and submit it to Google Search Console and Bing Webmaster Tools.